eclipse-sumo/sumo/docs/web/docs/Demand/Shortest_or_Optimal_Path_Routing.md

-If any trips use the `type` attribute, the referenced `vType` element must be put into the input file containting the trips / flow  or into an additionally loaded *rou.xml*-file or into an {{AdditionalFile}}.
+If any trips use the `type` attribute, the referenced `vType` element must be put into the input file containing the trips / flow  or into an additionally loaded *rou.xml*-file or into an {{AdditionalFile}}.

 !!! note